 The Scott will be remodeling the rooms over the summer, going for a lighter touch, smaller furniture and more seating, much like the lobby.
 They’re now in the process of beta testing the new design and will begin the remodel during the summer. (see photo below for a sneak peek of the upcoming room renovation)

 This attention to detail can be seen throughout the hotel.
-They’ve obviously spent a lot of time anticipating their guests’ needs.
+They’ve obviously spent a lot of time trying to anticipating their guests’ needs.
 The service is efficient and not overly solicitous.
 Everyone seems genuinely happy to be there.

 The Canal Club offers breakfast through dinner.
 I enjoyed a nice vegetable paella with a few shrimp added at my request.
 My partner in crime dove into one of the Oaxacan pizzas.